SafetyGraphics/SafetyGraphics.github.io/README.md

 ## Overview

 Welcome to the Interactive Safety Graphics home page.
 We make open source interactive graphics for monitoring clinical trial safety.
-Check out a [sample graphic](https://safetygraphics.github.io/hep-explorer/test-page/example1) along with a paired [clinical workflow](https://github.com/SafetyGraphics/SafetyGraphics.github.io/raw/master/guide/ISG%20Hepatic%20Safety%20Explorer%20User's%20Manual%20%26%20Workflow%20v1.1.pdf) based on the medical literature.
+Check out a [sample graphic](https://safetygraphics.github.io/hep-explorer/test-page/example1) along with its paired [clinical workflow](https://github.com/SafetyGraphics/SafetyGraphics.github.io/raw/master/guide/ISG%20Hepatic%20Safety%20Explorer%20User's%20Manual%20%26%20Workflow%20v1.1.pdf) based on the medical literature.

 ## Background

 The Interactive Safety Graphics (ISG) subteam of the ASA Biopharm-DIA Safety Working Group.
 The working group is an interdisciplinary effort that, amongst other things, seeks to provide a clinical safety workflow for monitoring during clinical development in an open source model.
-You can learn more about our team's motivation and see a full list of team members [here](about).
+Click [here](about) to learn more about our team's motivation, see a full list of team members.
+You can also explore our [road map](roadmap) to learn more about our active and planned projects.

 ## safetyGraphics R Package